 Ego Finds The Way To Sabotage Your Growth

-She assured him that her relationship with the yoga teacher was solely of a spiritual nature, completely innocent, and he was helping her grow personally and spiritually.
+John suspected Sylvia was cheating on him, but she assured him that her relationship with the yoga teacher was solely of a spiritual nature, completely innocent, and he was helping her grow personally and spiritually.
 John couldn’t deny she was happier, more positive, and calmer than he had seen her in the three years they had lived together, so he didn’t push any further and shortly after put the house on the market.
 Potential buyers came and went, but none made an offer.

 John wasn’t surprised, the decor just didn’t fit other residential properties, so after a few weeks he decided to be firm with Sylvia and demand to go back to their original agreement, leaving her teacher and his suggestions out of it.
 To his surprise, however, Sylvia said she was learning to detach from material possessions and had decided to donate the house to her guru to turn it into a small ashram, a place for yoga and spiritual practices.
-John was devastated; he ended the relationship right then and there, and moved out of their small apartment the following day.
+John was devastated; he ended the relationship right then and there, and moved out the following day.

 Once the papers were signed and ownership of the house was transferred to her teacher, Sylvia noticed he became increasingly distant, spending more time in his old yoga studio and also devoting more time to other students.
 When she inquired, he said he had taught her to let go of material possessions and now she needed to let go of him to find herself.
-Although disappointed, Sylvia accepted his instruction and took some time off to grieve the loss of her relationship with John and with the teacher she had become very attached to as well.
+Although disappointed, Sylvia accepted his instruction and took some time off to grieve the loss of her relationship with John and with the teacher she had become attached to as well.

 When she returned to her regular yoga class, the teacher wasn’t there; a man taking over the class explained he had to leave town suddenly due to a family emergency.
-Sylvia tried to call him, but there was no answer, so she just waited patiently for his return.
+Sylvia tried to call him, but there was no answer, so she waited patiently for his return.
 Her guru never came back, though.
-A couple months later she realized he had transferred the lease of his studio to the man she assumed was a temporary substitute and had left for good, but not before selling the house she gave him for twice the money she had paid for it.*
+A couple months later she realized he had transferred the lease of his studio to the man she assumed was a temporary substitute and had left for good, but not before selling the house she gave him for twice the money she paid for it.*

 I know you’re thinking, “Wow!
 How could this happen?”
 But a better question here is, what makes a person trust someone so blindly and miss the signs and clues of deceit?
 Well, it’s not that difficult, most of us have felt duped on some level, because we have ego, and our ego is the wounded child archetype that colors our perception with illusions and expectations to compensate for the difficulties or lack of love we experienced growing up.